TrashChan1/Bro_PBT/Milestones.md

 * Choose a design library (e.g., Material-UI, Tailwind CSS)
 * Style forms, buttons, tables, and charts
 * Make layout responsive for mobile and tablet views (optional)
+## Notes:
+* Pick a UI framework now
+* Start planning a design philosophy and place it here
+* Some interface to copy?

 # Milestone 6: Testing & Deployment